MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 For new and existing tenants that haven't yet turned on meeting recording, new recordings are stored in-country after Microsoft Stream is available in the in-country data residency region.
 However, any tenant that enables meeting recording before Microsoft Stream is available in the in-country data residency region will continue to use the Microsoft Stream storage for existing and new recordings even after Microsoft Stream is available in the in-country data residency region.

 To find the region where your Microsoft Stream data is stored, in Microsoft Stream, click **?** in the upper-right corner, click **About Microsoft Stream**, and then click **Your data is stored in**.
 To learn more about the regions where Microsoft Stream stores data, see [Microsoft Stream FAQ](https://docs.microsoft.com/stream/faq#which-regions-does-microsoft-stream-host-my-data-in).

+To learn more about where data is stored across services in Office 365, see [Where is your data located?](https://products.office.com/en-us/where-is-your-data-located?rtc=1).

 ### Turn on or turn off recording transcription